Image: Oliver Plunkett | Edward Luttrell

 Pope Paul VI canonized Oliver Plunkett in 1975.

 Stories like that of Oliver Plunkett seem to fit history.
 “Things like that don’t happen today” is often our thought.
 But they do.
 False accusations, prejudice, anti-Catholic sentiments, racism, sexism, etc. are still an active reality in our day.
-Maybe a prayer to Saint Oliver for peace and justice may be appropriate.
+Perhaps a prayer to Saint Oliver for peace and justice might be appropriate.